0ji/crud-app/README.md

 # crud-app
+Project for CST8333 Programming Language Research Project.

+Made learning new/unexperienced languages such as MongoDB, Node.js (and packages such as express/mongoose), and Javascript.
 ## Installation
 1. Install node / npm on machine, and have MongoDB installed locally on port 27017
 2. Clone from github or use source files provided